Maaack/Godot-Game-Template/README.md

 ![Key Rebinding](/Media/Screenshot-2-4.png)

 ## Use Case
 Setup menus and accessibility features in about 15 minutes.
-Spend more time updating the `ATTRIBUTION.md`.

 The core components can support a larger project, but the template was originally built to support smaller projects and game jams.